 There are two major advantages to spatchcocking a chicken that, for me, put this method head and shoulders above all others.

 - Even cooking: Spatchcocking means that the breast meat and the thigh meat are on the same horizontal plane, so both cook at pretty much the same rate.
 This means no more waiting around for the thighs to finish cooking while the chicken breasts dry out.
 Which in turn means that the white meat and the dark meat lovers in your family will all be very happy.

 Second, lots and lots of crispy skin.
-Since the vast majority of the skin is exposed and facing upward, you don’t wind up with those flabby, sad areas on the undersides of the thighs and drumsticks.
+Since the vast majority of the skin is exposed and facing upward, you don’t wind up with those flabby, sad areas on the undersides of the thighs and drumsticks with a butterfly chicken.
 All crispy, all the time.